2 Days in Ubud, Bali

 Ubud, Hot and Busy

 Back at the B&B, we had a dip in the pool and a short rest before we headed out again to the Campuhan Ridge Walk.
-It was within walking distance of the B&B so there was no need to rent a scooter until the following day.
+It was within walking distance of the B&B, so renting a scooter was unnecessary until the following day.

 We were astounded by how busy and hot Ubud was and slightly put off by the sheer number of tourists and commercial ventures.